Essential clothing and accessories for new riders

 Padded cycling shorts

 Padded shorts – in short – are designed to keep your posterior pain-free.
-Particularly important if you’re training for longer events like the RideLondon-Essex 100, 60 or even 30, padded cycling shorts help you feel snug in the saddle, so you can spend more time focusing on your ride rather than your rear.
+Particularly important if you’re training for longer events like Ford RideLondon-Essex 100, 60 or even 30, padded cycling shorts help you feel snug in the saddle, so you can spend more time focusing on your ride rather than your rear.

 An ideal bike-specific piece of clothing when it’s too cold for shorts, leggings keep your leg muscles warm and activated as you cycle.
 The tight-fitting fabric also doesn’t catch on your bicycle chain in the same way that regular, looser clothing like trousers or a skirt would.